 As the name implies, it's the first point in the page load timeline where the browser can start rendering content to the user's screen.
 The content that gets painted first could be anything ranging from:

-• A block of text within a <p> or <div> element
+- A block of text within a

-• A background image set via CSS
+element - A background image set via CSS

 Remember, elements outside the viewport or any overflow content are not considered in the FCP calculation.
 Also, if a loading spinner that occupies the full viewport gets painted first, it isn't considered for FCP.